Conceptual blending: Characteristics of blending

-In some of the more complex cases of integration networks, there are multiple input and blended spaces.
+In more complex integration networks, multiple input and blended spaces may be involved.

 Blending

-The process of blending results in the creation of an emergent structure in the blended space.
-This new structure, which is not found directly in any of the input spaces, is necessary to achieve a particular goal.
-The emergent structure is generated through the three following operations:
+The process of blending results in the creation of an emergent structure within the blended space.
+This new structure, which does not exist directly in any of the input spaces, is essential for achieving a particular goal.
+The emergent structure is generated through three key operations: